 Hack 3 – Champions are essential

 Have you ever wondered why all your ideas and decisions as a business owners get actioned.
 Generally, it is because you are the champion.

-But when managers champion their own ideas, we want to avoid people worrying about the onerous aspect of responsibility, and what happen if things go wrong.
+But when managers champion their own ideas, we want to avoid people worrying about the onerous aspect of responsibility, and what happens if things go wrong.
 Or when they head up a project, we want staff to be transparent if they are unsure of its merits or have some doubt about it.

 Having a structure, such as set out above in Hack #2, gives the team a process to work within, and you as business owner can have confidence in the structure.
 You can more easily stress test the parameters and make sure meetings are on track.
 If you are managing the project as the champion, the structure gives you a process to communicate to the owner and your team about each aspect.
 Your responsibility then aligns with managing the process and asking the right questions rather than managing the fear of failure.

 The power of structured meetings with purpose.